Clicky

 Dog Sledding

-dog sledding
+experience dog sledding in montana

 Although this activity occurs outside of the Park’s boundaries, this is such a fun winter activity that I couldn’t leave it out.
 Dog Sled Adventures in Montana offers tours by dog sled, mushing across the wintry landscape behind a team of eager dogs.

 They are located just outside the western flank of the park and have 130 huskies trained to pull the sleds through the awesome Montana scenery.
 Tours last about an hour and a half and depart three times daily, from December through March.
-The tour cost is $150 for adults, $75 for children 11 and under.
+The tour cost is $150 for adults, and $75 for children 11 and under.

 Winter Sports Tours